-How to register a domain name and get web hosting
+- How to register a domain name with Webnode

-What exactly happens when someone types the domain name into their browser?
+Understanding how domains work is the first step in getting started.
+What exactly happens when someone types your domain name into their browser?

 The browser starts the process of opening your website by sending a request to the DNS (Domain Name System) database where the domain names are translated into IP addresses.